resurrexi/drf-confidential/README.md

 ```

 `PrivateFieldsMixin` is configured to look for cases where either the request user is the model instance, the request user owns the model instance, the request user has a relation to the model instance, or the request user has the elevated permissions.
 The `private_fields` meta attribute specifies which fields are considered sensitive.
 The `user_relation` lookup specifies the relation of the model to the user model.
 In the [model definitions above](#Motivation), the relation to the `Profile` model from the `Employee` model is through the back-reference, `login_account`.

+**Important Note:** If there are other mixins in the inheritance chain, place them before `PrivateFieldsMixin`, e.g. `class MySerializer(CustomMixin, AnotherMixin, PrivateFieldsMixin, serializers.ModelSerializer)`.

 ### Step 3